Media Center11 Things You May Not Know About Refugees

 That’s a common misunderstanding we hear a lot, but the truth is that nearly three-quarters of the Syrian refugees who came into the United States in 2016 were women and children.
 And close to half, 48 percent, are under the age of 14, according to the US Department of State’s Refugee Processing Center.
 The Office of Refugee Resettlement is a government agency that leads the process to bring refugees in the United States.
 The agency offers short-term assistance with basic needs such as finding a place to live and tips on how to integrate into American society.
 Non-profit groups, including the United States Conference of Catholic Bishops’ Migration and Refugee services, assists in the resettlement process.

 Many of the refugees are fleeing violence and terrorism.
 In Syria, people are left with almost no possessions as bombs destroyed their homes, shops, and hospitals.
-The Administration says the executive order will protect Americans from terror, but unfortunately it hurts the very people trying to escape the terrorism that threatens their lives every day.
+When we don't accept Syrian refugees, it hurts the very people trying to escape the terrorism that threatens their lives every day.
 It’s ironic that at the same time refugees are trying to flee terrorism in their lives and homeland, we confuse those same refugees with being terrorists themselves.

 The Catholic Church acknowledges that a government has an obligation to protect its people.
 But that must be balanced with our moral obligation to help others in need.
 Preventing vulnerable people like refugees from entering the United States is not the answer.
-The existing and very robust refugee vetting process can continue while the Administration reviews procedures.
+No refugee has been convicted of a terrorist act in the United States.
+The existing and very robust refugee vetting process can continue while the administration reviews procedures.
 Desperate people are risking their lives to flee violence and persecution.
 They have no other choice.
 They are not coming here to commit violence – they are escaping it.
-More than 3 million refugees have been admitted to the United States since the 1970s.
-The vetting record is strong.

 7. Why bring refugees to the United States?
 Wouldn't it be better to help refugees where they are, and help them go home, than to bring them here?